-For the Year Ended
+For the Year Ended January 2, 2021

-(in millions of U.S. dollars) January 2, 2021 December 28, 2019
+(in millions of U.S. dollars)

-Revenue, net \$97.1 \$605.0
+Revenue, net 1 \$97.1

-Cost of sales 71.1 438.4
+Cost of sales 71.1

-Operating (loss) income from discontinued operations (0.5) 15.4
+Operating loss from discontinued operations (0.5)

 Gain on sale of discontinued operations 53.7

-Income from discontinued operations, before income taxes 53.1 15.7
+Income from discontinued operations, before income taxes

-Income tax expense 28.0 2.0
+Income tax expense 2 28.0

-Net income from discontinued operations, net of income taxes 25.1 13.7
+Net income from discontinued operations, net of income taxes 25.1

-Includes related party sales to continuing operations of \$1.0 million and \$5.9 million for the years ended January 2, 2021 and December 28, 2019, respectively.
+Includes related party sales to continuing operations of \$1.0 million for the year ended January 2, 2021.